noxify/turbo-lucia-starter/README.md

 │   └── ui - Contains all ui components ( based on shadcn/ui)
 └── tooling
-    ├── eslint - Contains the config files for eslint ├── playwright - Contains the config file for playwright ├── prettier - Contains the config file for prettier ├── tailwind - Contains the config files for tailwind w/ db ui colors
+    ├── eslint - Contains the config files for eslint ├── github - Contains the configuration for github actions ├── playwright - Contains the config file for playwright ├── prettier - Contains the config file for prettier ├── tailwind - Contains the config files for tailwind w/ db ui colors